 Staff work on research either individually, in informal clusters or as part of more formal research centres.
 Research policy is set by the Faculty Research Committee, chaired by the Associate Dean for Research who monitors all research across the faculty.
 Research centres are used to foster a supportive and creative research environment, to maximise synergies across the staff body, to organise seminars and to initiate external grant bids.

-Research in the faculty has a local, national and international focus.
+Research in the school has a local, national and international focus.
 Whilst most work in social policy, and social work, for example, is either national or local, work in the areas of Peace and Development has a strong international focus with particular research interests in Africa and Asia.

 Peace Research has been a major specialism for many years with staff contributing to the academic and policy debates on conflict resolution, peace-building, security studies and international relations.
 There is one centre in this area – the John and Elnora Ferguson Centre for African Studies (JEFCAS).